Marijuana and health

 - impaired coordination; dizziness

-- increase in heart rate; lowering of blood pressure; and
+- increase in heart rate; lowering of blood pressure

 - appetite stimulation; dry mouth